COVID-19 vaccination in New Zealand: August 2021

 On 20 August, the Ministry of Health expanded the vaccination priority group 2 to include "frontline staff who interact with customers and transport and logistic services directly supporting the vaccination programme" which includes Alert Level 4 services such as supermarkets, pharmacies, and petrol stations.

 On 21 August, Ardern announced that there had been a record number of vaccine bookings, with over 150,000 bookings on 20 August.
 That same day, 56,843 were vaccinated.
 There were also 1,700 vaccination sites including general practitioners and pharmacists.

 On 22 August, Chris Hipkins announced that over 1,000,000 New Zealanders had been fully vaccinated.
 2.75 million doses have been administered so far and there are 1.5 million active bookings on the Book My Vaccine system.

 On 24 August, Deputy Prime Minister Grant Robertson announced that on 23 August New Zealand administered its most vaccines yet, over 63,000.
 That peak was exceeded the following day, with 80,000 vaccination doses delivered.

-On 26 August, a Papamoa mother reported that she was unable to vaccinate her two children, who were aged between 12 and 15 years, despite a Government announcement that said 12-15 year old's qualified for vaccination without needing to book.
-Bay of Plenty District Health Board incident controller Trevor Richardson later acknowledged that several vaccination centers were struggling to cope with record demand for vaccination services.
+On 26 August, a Papamoa mother reported that she was unable to vaccinate her two children, who were aged between 12 and 15 years, despite a Government announcement that said 12–15 year old's qualified for vaccination without needing to book.
+Bay of Plenty District Health Board incident controller Trevor Richardson later acknowledged that several vaccination centres were struggling to cope with record demand for vaccination services.

 On 27 August, the Māori iwi Ngāi Tahu's health provider Te Kaika announced that it would open a new mass vaccination centre at the Forsyth Barr Stadium in Dunedin in coordination with the Te Roopu Maori and the University of Otago Pacific Island Students' Association.
 Their aim is to vaccinate 6,000 students over a period of two days.
 That same day, the Pacific Trust Otago opened a vaccination centre aimed at the Pasifika community in Dunedin's Caversham suburb.

 On 29 August, the Bay of Plenty District Health Board drew media attention after Pasifika families in Tauranga were asked to bring passports to check if they were seasonal workers.
 Local health provider Sameli Tongatea likened the ordeal to the Dawn Raids of the 1970s which disproportionately targeted Pasifika overstayers.
 The Bay of Plenty DHB subsequently apologised for the hurt this had caused.
 The Government also clarified that both residents and non-residents were eligible for vaccination.
 That same day, 49,500 people had been vaccinated nationwide; setting a new national record.
 As of 29 August, 3.33 million doses had been administered; with 2.17 million receiving their first dose and 1.16 million receiving their second dose.
 Over 50 percent of the eligible population has received their first dose.